ArduPilot/ardupilot_wiki/copter/source/docs/introduction.rst

    You automate entire missions, including camera control!
 The only distance limits are those of your vehicle power supply.
--  *Mission planning while in flight*: Using a two-way wireless connection, waypoints, mode changing, even changing the gains of every control parameter can be done from your laptop or mobile device
+-  *Mission planning while in flight*: Using a two-way wireless connection, waypoints, mode changing, even changing the values of every control parameter can be done from your laptop or mobile device
    - even while Copter is in the air!